nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 The defence of innocent dissemination protects subordinate distributors (such as vendors, postal workers, librarians, or live broadcasters who do not have control over the performers making the defamatory statements) who publish defamatory material when they neither knew nor reasonably could have known that the matter was defamatory.
 This defence protects those actors that are several steps removed from the making of the defamatory statements.
 Lack of knowledge is the crux of this defence.

-Under the defence of innocent dissemination (provided in Qld by s 32 of the //Defamation Act 2005// (Qld)), liability accrues from the point at which the intermediary acquires knowledge of defamatory material.((see David Rolph, ‘Publication, Innocent Dissemination and the Internet after Dow Jones & Co Inc v Gutnick’ (2010) 33 University of New South Wales Law Journal 562, 573–75.))
+Under the defence of innocent dissemination (provided in Qld by s 32 of the //Defamation Act 2005// (Qld)), liability accrues from the point at which the intermediary acquires knowledge of defamatory material.[^AUTOREPLACEDseeDavidRolphPublicationInnocentDisseminationandtheInternetafterDowJonesCoIncvGutnick201033UniversityofNewSouthWalesLawJournal56257375AUTOREPLACED]

+[^AUTOREPLACEDseeDavidRolphPublicationInnocentDisseminationandtheInternetafterDowJonesCoIncvGutnick201033UniversityofNewSouthWalesLawJournal56257375AUTOREPLACED]: see David Rolph, ‘Publication, Innocent Dissemination and the Internet after Dow Jones & Co Inc v Gutnick’ (2010) 33 University of New South Wales Law Journal 562, 573–75.

 ## Intermediary Liability for 'Publishing' Defamatory Imputations